ballerina-platform/ballerina-release/release-notes/swan-lake-alpha4-release-note.md

 ##### Support for locating multiple toml files

-Configurable values can be provided in multiple TOML files using the environment variable with name `BAL_CONFIG_FILES`.
+Configurable values can be provided in multiple TOML files using the `BAL_CONFIG_FILES` environment variable.

-The file locations can be specified in the environment variable using OS-specific separator.
+The file locations can be specified in the environment variable using an OS-specific separator.
 The precedence order to configure the values will be as specified in the environment variable.
-If such an environment variable is not specified, the file is located in the current directory with the file name `Config.toml`.
+If such an environment variable is not specified, the file located in the current directory with the file name `Config.toml` will be used.

-##### Support for providing TOML content through environment variable
+##### Support for Providing TOML Content Through the Environment Variable

-The configurable values can be provided using the environment variable `BAL_CONFIG_DATA` where the content is expected to be in TOML (v0.4) format.
+The configurable values can be provided using the `BAL_CONFIG_DATA` environment variable in which the content is expected to be in the TOML (v0.4) format.

 #### Bug Fixes